Hi-Vis Clothing for Warehousing and Logistics: What Amazon, UPS & DHL Suppliers Get Right

 Multiple tiers of requirement: Many large logistics operations have tiered hi-vis requirements:

-• Workers in active vehicle zones: hi-vis vest or jacket required
+• Workers in active vehicle zOnes: hi-vis vest or jacket required

-• Workers in pedestrian-only zones: hi-vis optional or not required
+• Workers in pedestrian-only zOnes: hi-vis optional or not required

 • Visitors and contractors: hi-vis visitor vest required